Hugo-W/pyEEG/README.md

 # pyEEG

-> v1.1
+> v1.2

 pyEEG is a library fo processing EEG data build mostly on top of MNE-py and scikit-learn.
-It allows anlaysis of raw data and generation of temporal response functions with continuous signals as stimuli or real-valued events (e.g. word-level features).
+It is framed to work with data collected with naturalsistic stimuli, therefore with continuous recordings rather than trial-based designs.
+It allows analysis of continuous m/eeg and generation of temporal response functions with continuous signals as stimuli or real-valued events (e.g. word-level or phoneme-level features).

-If on the network of Imperial College, you can access the documentation here: [pyeeg-docs](http://bg-hw2512.bg.ic.ac.uk).
+The documentation is not hosted anywhere, in order to read through it, it has to be build locally either as a PDF stand-alone or as a set of html files that can be browse using any internet browser.

 ------